schizoidnightmares/schizoidnightmares.com/credits/inspirations.md

 ---
 title: Inspirations - Credits
 description: Sources of inspiration
-last_modified_at: February 25, 2025
+last_modified_at: March 26, 2025
 return: Credits
 return-url: /credits/
 ---

 # Inspirations
-375 contributors in total
+376 contributors in total
 {: .cap}

 Here, you will find all my sources of inspiration listed by category.
 My ideas did not originate from me alone.